Jeffrey J. Noble is a police practices consultant and expert witness.

 In 2014, Mr. Noble accepted a temporary position as the Deputy Chief of Police for the Westminster, CA Police Department.
 That department was the subject of a discrimination and retaliation lawsuit from three of its officers and two officers had been arrested for different acts of criminal conduct.
 Mr. Noble was hired to facilitate the efforts of an independent oversight official, to review department polices and procedures, to conduct department audits and to provide day-to-day management and leadership for the department.

-Mr. Noble has extensive experience in consulting and expert witness analysis and has been retained in the states of California, Texas, Washington, Florida, Georgia, Colorado, Oklahoma, Ohio, Kentucky, Pennsylvania, Connecticut, South Carolina, Tennessee, New York, Illinois, Arkansas, Idaho, Missouri, North Carolina, Minnesota, Virginia, New Mexico, Arizona, New Jersey, and Louisiana.
+Mr. Noble has extensive experience in consulting and expert witness analysis and has been retained in the states of California, Texas, Washington, Florida, Georgia, Colorado, Oklahoma, Ohio, Kentucky, Pennsylvania, Connecticut, South Carolina, Tennessee, New York, Illinois, Arkansas, Idaho, Missouri, North Carolina, Minnesota, Virginia, New Mexico, Arizona, New Jersey, Delaware and Louisiana.

 Mr. Noble has been retained in over 300 civil, criminal and arbitration cases.
 Mr. Noble has been retained by both plaintiff and defense counsel.